 When you love your work, you can unintentionally undervalue the cost of your labor.
-That’s the flipside of building a creative career.
-Just because you enjoy it, doesn’t mean that it’s isn’t work.
-The time and labor you put into your work, whether that’s on a photoshoot or retouching afterwards, needs to be reflected in your total cost.
+That’s the flip side of building a creative career.
+Just because you enjoy it doesn’t mean that it isn’t work.
+The time and labor you put into your work, whether that’s on a photoshoot or retouching afterward, needs to be reflected in your total cost.

-Consider all the time you need for pre-production (setting up your equipment, ensuring you have what you need for the shoot) and post production (any editing or uploading of photos), including the time spent travelling and meeting with your client.
+Consider all the time you need for pre-production (setting up your equipment, ensuring you have what you need for the shoot) and post-production (any editing or uploading of photos), including the time spent traveling and meeting with your client.

 Photographers should ask themselves, “How much is my time worth?” and your photography pricing should reflect that.
 The more experience you get, the more you can increase your cost of labor.
 Ultimately you’re worth what a client will pay for your time.
 What makes them agree to pay more?
 If you are professional and deliver high-quality images on time.

 Freelance Photographer Tip: It can feel great to get lots of jobs but be wary of small gigs that chew up time with low profit.
 Instead, focus on booking fewer bigger jobs.
 One big job can be worth several smaller ones (and save you from burning out!).

 Overhead costs can be scary for an entrepreneurial photographer.
 You want to start making money, but you need a lot of equipment to get started.
 In the photography business, the tools you use can affect the quality of your work and the management of your time.

 This is a cost you just can’t cut.
 Maintaining software, post-production equipment, lighting, backdrops, and buying camera lenses are all part of our overhead costs, plus the wear and tear.
 How often will you have to replace your camera?